 Key Stage 3

-We carry out formal assessments every half term, which coincides with the topic areas.
-Assessments have been created by teachers at Bishop Luffa to scaffold the skills required for the new GCSEs.
-Pupils are marked according to ‘Bishop Luffa Steps’ (1-5).
+We carry out formal assessments every half term, which coincide with the topic areas.
+Assessments have been created by teachers at Bishop Luffa to scaffold the skills required for the GCSEs.
+Pupils are given percentage marks, as well as being graded according to ‘Bishop Luffa Steps’ (1-5).

 Key Stage 4

 Pupils have the opportunity to continue to study the language they have started in Key Stage 3.
-From 2017, the majority of pupils will be expected to take a language GCSE.
+The majority of pupils will be expected to take a language GCSE.
 Currently, approximately 60% of the cohort continue their studies at KS4.

 German, French and Spanish